 Alvin Goldman, one of Hear Québec’s founding members

-The HEARHEAR Publication, formerly “The Communicaider” was started 35 years ago, by one of Hear Québec’s founding members, Alvin Goldman.
+The HEARHEAR Magazine, formerly “The Communicaider”, was started 35 years ago by one of Hear Québec’s founding members, Alvin Goldman.
 In the Fall issue of 2004, when Hear Québec was celebrating its 25th Anniversary, Alvin retold the story of how The Communicaider came to be.
 Since Alvin has a background in media work, it was recommended by Lily Bernstein that he consider expanding his responsibilities by creating and editing a bulletin or newsletter for Hear Québec.

 He was thinking about what to call this publication when he asked himself, “What are you trying to say?
 How would you describe the purpose of this publication?”
 The answer was, “Well, I want it to be a vehicle for communication with our members.”